hashworks-India/mcsekartest.github.io/_casestudy/devops.md

 ---
-title: casestudy3
+title: Devops
-layout: navcasestudy
+layout: navcasestudy_detail
 category: portfolio
-tag: devops1
+permalink: "/casestudy/devops/"
-permalink: "/casestudy/casestudy3/"
+tag: devops
 problem_statement:  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the
 objectives:
     - Require a blend of UX + Visual Design Expert with 3-5 years of experience